adamstavely/client-review-ui/README.md

 ### Upload & Publish Flow

-1. User selects or drags a file onto the upload card
+1. User selects or drags a file onto the upload card (or clicks to choose file)
-2. Optionally enters a password
+2. Optionally enters a password (with visibility toggle)
 3. Clicks "Upload & Publish"
 4. File is uploaded (mock or real API)
 5. Review link is generated and displayed
 6. Full URL is shown for easy sharing
+7. Upload and demo links sections are displayed side-by-side for easy navigation

 ### Review Flow